 As a Canadian writer and educator, my work is a cobbling together of several interlocking pieces: poetry, teaching, and creating opportunities for diverse writers and writing students.
 A first generation Canadian with Chinese heritage, I was born in Ottawa and graduated with a B.A. in Honours English at York University and an M.A. in English and Creative Writing at the University of Toronto.
-My work has appeared in Arc Poetry, Canadian Literature, CV2, Descant, The Globe and Mail, Grain, Malahat Review, Maisonneuve Magazine, Ricepaper Magazine, THIS Magazine and The Unpublished City anthology.
-I was the 2015 winner of the Prism International Poetry contest and I have received grants from Toronto Arts Council, Ontario Arts Council and Canada Council.
-My first chapbook, Occasional Emergencies, was published with Toronto’s Odourless Press in 2013 and my second, Hanging Exhibits, with The Emergency Response Unit in 2016.
+My poetry and reviews have appeared in Arc Poetry, Canadian Literature, CV2, Descant, The Globe and Mail, Grain, Malahat Review, Maisonneuve Magazine, Ricepaper Magazine, THIS Magazine and The Unpublished City anthology.
+I was the 2015 winner of the Prism International Poetry contest and my first chapbook, Occasional Emergencies, was published with Toronto’s Odourless Press in 2013 and my second, Hanging Exhibits, with The Emergency Response Unit in 2016.
 Admission Requirements, my debut collection of poetry, was published with McClelland and Stewart in 2017 and was shortlisted for the Gerald Lambert Memorial Award and the Pat Lowther Memorial Award, and nominated for the Trillium Book Award.
 In 2017 I co-hosted and organized Fuel for Fire: Professional Development for Writers of Colour in partnership with the OAC.
 My work has been included in The Unpublished City, shortlisted for a Toronto Book Award, and I co-edited The Unpublished City: Volume II, The Lived City.
 Currently I work with the organization Poetry In Voice and am a TESL Tutor at Seneca College as well as a Writing and Learning Consultant at OCADU.

 Please reach me at firstname.lastname@example.org with inquiries and curiosities.